 From the time I learned to read I wanted to be a writer, but my life took a lot of detours before I became a full-time story-teller.
 I majored in English, Anthropology, and Dance at Cornell University, and then I earned a Master of Fine Arts in Dance at the University of Hawaii.
 I fell in love with Hawaii and lived there for several years, teaching, performing, and choreographing.
 When I was all danced out I moved back to the east coast, where I worked as a human resource manager for a few different companies.

 Now I work from home, usually in my pajamas, and I dread the rare occasions in my writer's life that require dressing as a professional.
-My husband and son are patient with my absent-mindedness, generous about helping me name characters, and incredibly supportive of the hours I spend hunched over my computer.
+My family is patient with my absent-mindedness, generous about helping me name characters, and incredibly supportive of the hours I spend hunched over my computer.

-Our two cats, in contrast, are unhelpful to the point of deliberate sabotage, but that's no more than what any cat owner would expect.
+My cat, in contrast, is unhelpful to the point of deliberate sabotage, but that's no more than what any cat owner would expect.